Utsil Naj - Guatemala

 Project / Guatemala

-The Utsil Naj Project in Guatemala seeks to address these challenges in an innovative way.
-Switching to the use of improved stoves reduces the use of firewood, reduces carbon emissions and expels toxic gases out of users' homes.
-This dramatically reduces air pollution inside homes.
+The Utsil Naj Project in Guatemala seeks to address these challenges in innovative ways.
+The switch to Improved Cookstoves reduces the use of firewood, reduces carbon emissions and expels toxic gases out of users' homes.
+This significantly reduces air pollution inside homes.

 A healthy home for all

-The Utsil Naj Project in Guatemala seeks to address these challenges in an innovative way.
-Switching to the use of improved stoves reduces the use of firewood, reduces carbon emissions and expels toxic gases out of users' homes.
-This dramatically reduces air pollution inside homes.
-Utsil Naj, which means “a healthy home for all” in Mayan, was established in 2012 and includes Mexico, Guatemala and Honduras.
-The challenge of having projects in different countries is that each place has its own characteristics.
+The Utsil Naj Program, which means “A healthy home for all” in Mayan, was established in 2012 and includes projects in Mexico, Guatemala and Honduras.
+The challenge of having projects in different countries is that each location has its own characteristics.

 Guatemala Project

-Particularly in Guatemala, where an average of 24 kg of firewood is used per household per day, the participation of the project has been considerable for the prevention of forest degradation.
-This is largely due to the type of improved stove used: the installed models have an insulated combustion chamber, which increases their efficiency.
-Additionally, the campaigns have been successful in raising awareness, and capacity building activities have helped more community members adopt this technology.
-This is why it is crucial to ensure that Utsil Naj remains active, to ensure that the shift towards this technology is sustained.
+Particularly in Guatemala, where an average of 24 kg of firewood per day is used in each household, the project's involvement has been considerable in preventing forest degradation.
+This is largely due to the type of Improved Cookstove used: the models installed have an insulated combustion chamber, which increases their efficiency.
+In addition, the campaigns have been successful in raising awareness, and the capacity building activities have helped more community members adopt the technology.
+This is why it is crucial to ensure that Utsil Naj remains active, to ensure that the switch to this technology is sustained.

 Social impact

-This approach has allowed Utsil Naj – Guatemala to remain sustainable and generate lasting benefits for almost 10 years.
-The project has made a low-carbon contribution grant, which corresponds to 177 thousand euros issued to different local partners for the sustainability of their initiatives.
-Utsil Naj – Guatemala currently covers six regions: Chiquimula, Chimaltenango, Guatemala, Quinche and Sacatepequéz.
-In addition to the environmental impacts generated by the project, Utsil Naj has been giving rise to profound social and economic impacts on each of the families.
-For example, women and children can invest the time they used to collect firewood in studies or other income-generating activities.
+This approach has allowed Utsil Naj - Guatemala to remain sustainable and generate lasting benefits for more than 10 years.
+The project has made a low-carbon grant, corresponding to approximately 177 thousand euros issued to different local partners for the sustainability of their initiatives.
+To date, Utsil Naj - Guatemala has taken place in six regions: Chiquimula, Chimaltenango, Guatemala, Quinche and Sacatepequéz.
+In addition to the environmental impacts generated by the project, Utsil Naj has resulted in profound social and economic impacts on each of the families.
+For example, women and children are able to invest the time they used to spend collecting firewood in studies or other income-generating activities.

 IMPACT SINCE THE BEGINNING OF THE PROGRAM